ncherro/unleash-poc/README.md

 - a React app running at http://localhost:3000 (proxying to the API)

-Read more about unleash here - https://unleash.github.io/
+Read more about unleash here - https://unleash.github.io/ Read more about the node client here - https://github.com/Unleash/unleash-client-node

 ## Prereqs